voxpupuli/puppetboard/README.rst

 Puppetboard is very, very young but it works fairly well.

-That being said a lot of the code is very exeprimental, just trying to figure out what works and what not, what we need to do different and what features we need on the PuppetDB side of things.
+That being said a lot of the code is very experimental, just trying to figure out what works and what not, what we need to do different and what features we need on the PuppetDB side of things.